+How It Gave The NORTH The Edge To Run NIGERIA

 Who handed over Nigeria to the Fulan?
 That has been the big question for decades.
 The general belief that the Fulani are Yoruba’s number one enemy and that the British handed over Nigeria to them.

-There is a new documentary evidence now, which reveals that this is not so.
+There is a piece of new documentary evidence now, which reveals that this is not so.
 It reveals how Zik allegedly betrayed Awo and pitched his tent with the North in 1959.
 According to the documentary evidence the British did not hand over Nigeria to the Fulani.
 Let’s tell you more.

 According to the documentary, the parliamentary elections were held in Nigeria on 12 December, 1959.
 The result was a parliament that had no clear majority to form a government.
 According to the narrative, Zik’s National Council of Nigeria and Cameroon (NCNC) came first with 2,594,577 votes to get 81 seats.